 Many subtle and obvious forms of anger ruin health, love, and relationships.
 Anger, resentment, and impatience:

-- Increase risk of many deadly disorders, including heart disease, stroke, cancer, high blood pressure
+- Increase the risk of many deadly disorders.
+These include heart disease, stroke, cancer, high blood pressure.

-- Increase the risk of compulsive behavior, such as workaholism and extramarital affairs
+- Increase the risk of compulsive behavior.
+(Examples: workaholism, extramarital affairs)

 - Reduce performance while raising expectations – you expect to do better but don’t do as well